sjana289/Dooraemi/README.md

-# Scratch And Win
+# Dooraemi

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/Naereen/ama) [![made-for-VSCode](https://img.shields.io/badge/Made%20for-VSCode-1f425f.svg)](https://code.visualstudio.com/) [![GitHub issues](https://img.shields.io/github/issues/S-ayanide/Flutter-ScratchAndWin.svg)](https://github.com/S-ayanide/Flutter-ScratchAndWin/issues)
 [![GitHub forks](https://img.shields.io/github/forks/S-ayanide/Flutter-ScratchAndWin.svg?style=social)](https://github.com/S-ayanide/Flutter-ScratchAndWin/network) [![GitHub stars](https://img.shields.io/github/stars/S-ayanide/Flutter-ScratchAndWin.svg?style=social)](https://github.com/S-ayanide/Flutter-ScratchAndWin/stargazers) [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![GitHub license](https://img.shields.io/github/license/S-ayanide/Flutter-ScratchAndWin.svg?style=popout)](https://github.com/S-ayanide/Flutter-ScratchAndWin/blob/master/LICENSE)

-A simple Scratch and Win App where you have a grid of 25 blocks out of which only one block has the prize.
-Good Luck finding out which one. 😉👌
+A smart Doorbell to receive alert and know who is outside, no matter where you are! 😉👌
 ### 👉 If you like this repo then please give it a ⭐️

 ## Short Description
-This Flutter app allows the user to select any 5 block from the total 25 present out of which only one has the prize.
-If you figure out which block it is on or before 5th try then you win, else you lose and the game will reset itself.
-It's a game of Luck.
-Good Luck!
+This application allows the owner of a house to always stay alert.
+Every time someone rings your doorbell, you can get an SMS or email with a notification.
+A physically challenged or a deaf person can get a vibrate notification on their phone when someone is at the door.
+With the help of a camera, it allows us to take pictures of the person at the door, and SMS or email you the same.
+With the added voice capability we can actually talk to the visitor at the door while sitting thousands of miles away.

 ## Screenshots
 <img src="images/Capture1.PNG"